 HMRC e-learning for Shared Lives carers

-HMRC provide an online training course to help Shared Lives carers to do this, and to provide them with other useful information on things such as National Insurance, care relief, and tax credits.
-Please click here to access the e-learning course.
+HMRC provides an online training course to help Shared Lives carers to do this, and to provide them with other useful information on things such as National Insurance, care relief, and tax credits.

 Finding out more about Shared Lives

 If you feel you would benefit from the Scheme yourself or know someone who might benefit, please contact us for an informal chat by calling us on 0115 876 5846 or contact us online.

 Representations and Complaints

 Tel: 0115 876 5846Is there anything wrong with this page?